🌎 The UN gives (carbon) credit where it’s due #223

 • There are still plenty of details to argue about: The PACM registry, essential for trading credits, is not expected to be operational until 2025-2026.
 Committees under the Supervisory Body must finalize a set of ‘tools’ to ensure emission reductions are credible, durable, and avoid unintended consequences.
 Stakeholders still have major disagreements about how carbon market registries should be handled, and Carbon Market Watch reports that COP members could reject the text.
 With all this still in play, week 2 of COP is setting up to be a contentious one.

 • Let the race for accreditation begin: Currently, no projects have been fully registered under Article 6.4.
-Ratings agencies and registries, like BeZero, Sylvera, and Calyx, will race to apply for accreditation under UN standards, a new review process.
+Registries, like verra, and gold standard, will race to apply for accreditation under UN standards, a new review process.
 The outcome could potentially ultimately render some existing standards and methodologies redundant — or, because of these standards’ broad scope and tech-neutral approach, allow low-quality credits to slip through.
 Here, the broad applicability of the current UN standards is both an advantage and a risk: Without clear methodologies, the market may continue to face scrutiny or lack credibility — a VCM déjà vu.

 Sightline Climate clients can view the full carbon markets landscape here.